LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/ecoli/trend_placeholder.md

 *   **Improving:** Bacteria levels are consistently going down (*very likely* or *likely improving*).
 *   **Degrading:** Bacteria levels are consistently going up, increasing health risks (*very likely* or *likely degrading*).
 *   **Indeterminate:** There is not enough statistical evidence to confirm a direction.
-*   **Not Assessed:** There is not enough reliable data over the 10 years to calculate a trend.

 ***